Developer Guide

 the

-starts to parse the given input text usingAddressBookParser#parseCommand()
+LogicManagerstarts to parse the given input text usingAddressBookParser#parseCommand(). - The

 In the

-, the arguments will be tokenized into anArgumentMultimap
+ProgressCommandParser#parse(arguments), the arguments will be tokenized into anArgumentMultimap, by usingArgumentTokenizer#tokenize(String argsString, Prefix... prefixes).

 The